Alerts#

 project.store_alert_config(alert_data)

-Creating a model monitoring alert#
+Create a model monitoring alert#

-to configure ModelEndpoint alerts, but create_model_monitoring_alert_configs
+(You could also use mlrun.alerts.alert.AlertConfig to configure ModelEndpoint alerts, but create_model_monitoring_alert_configs is much easier to configure).

 Important

 Create model monitoring alerts after your serving function is deployed.
-When using a wildcard or when not specifying exact name of app+result (for example when not specifying results at all), the apps in question need to already be running and generating some metrics, so that the get_model_endpoint_monitoring_metrics
+When using a wildcard or when not specifying exact name of app+result (for example when not specifying results at all), the apps in question must already be running and generating some metrics, so that the get_model_endpoint_monitoring_metrics API call is able to extract the details for the specific ModelEndpoint.

 This example illustrates creating a model monitoring alert to detect data drift, with a webhook notification for the alert.